c4arl0s/8Remotes/README.md

 merge: bio-page - not something we can merge
 ```

-I suppose the repository was not created correctly, reading more documentation it suggest to pass the --local flag when you cloning.
+**I suppose the repository was not created correctly, reading more documentation it suggest to pass the --local flag when you cloning**.

 So do it again, and configure.